skomandooru/skomandooru-SPR-CL-JPACRUD/README.md

 # SPR-CL-JPACRUD

-This coding lab covers unit "Spring Boot", module "Spring Data JPA".
+This coding lab covers unit "Spring Data JPA", module "Spring Data Repositories".

 ## Instructions
 - This project is an example of a Grocery Application.
 It contains CRUD operations that let us create/edit/delete stores and grocery items.